 This includes ensuring that feed and watering systems are in proper working order, adjusting the temperature inside the barns and checking for mortalities.

 Loading the 40 to 43 pound birds onto semis for processing is still a process, the family says.
 Loading the birds is done in the span of two days now.
 When the family first started, it took 18 semis and a week to get every bird to the plant.

 The farm has increased its energy efficiency by replacing its high pressure sodium light bulbs in their barns with fluorescents.
 “We cut our electricity almost in half by just going to the different lights,” Don said.

 And though the family has been in the business for more than 25 years, they haven’t stopped learning, they said.

 After the family lost half of its flock to Newcastle disease about two and a half years ago, the family is on constant alert.
 With the processing plant nearby, they know their flock is at higher risk of catching a disease with every truck and trailer that drives by their farm and with every bird that flies onto the farm.

 Brad has learned more about diseases through industry-sponsored educational sessions.
 He’s able to learn more about turkey nutrition as well.

 Indeed, the family has witnessed challenges in the industry: the fluctuation of grain and turkey prices, government regulations and labor shortages.
+Good neighbors

 In 2012, the family was recognized as recipients of the Gary Wergin Good Farm Neighbor award.
 The award, sponsored by the Coalition to Support Iowa’s Farmers, recognizes Iowa livestock farmers who take pride in caring for the environment, their livestock and being good neighbors.